jameswniu/research_doc_extraction_rag_agent/README.md

 ### Why Two Models?

-Claude Opus 4.5 handles the heavy lifting-parsing transcripts, assigning participants to themes, selecting quote IDs.
+Claude Opus 4.5 handles the heavy lifting: parsing transcripts, assigning participants to themes, selecting quote IDs.
 It's precise and follows structured output formats well.
 GPT-5.1 writes the headlines and summaries with a warmer, more executive tone.
 Each model does what it's best at.

 ### Temperature Settings